AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 // Alberto is a youngster
 ```

-We captured the value of the variable age and used a ternary operator to decide what to print. `strings` will take all the strings of our `let` sentence whilst the other parameters will hold the variables.
+We captured the value of the variable age and used a ternary operator to decide what to print.
+`strings` will take all the strings of our `let` sentence whilst the other parameters will hold the variables.

+&nbsp;

-To learn more about use cases of _template literals_ check out [this article](https://codeburst.io/javascript-es6-tagged-template-literals-a45c26e54761).
+To learn more about use cases of *template literals* check out [this article](https://codeburst.io/javascript-es6-tagged-template-literals-a45c26e54761).